Practical example recording advance payments: Spanish legislation

 Prerequisites

-• You have a ledger account with the nature Customer prepayment or Supplier prepayment depending on the use case.
+• You have a ledger account with the nature Customer advance payment or Supplier advance payment depending on the use case.

 • Apply VAT in journal entries is active for this ledger account.

-Recording the journal entry for the prepayment collection starts in the usual way:
+Recording the journal entry for the payment of the advance payment amount starts in the usual way:

 1. Create a new financial journal entry.